HITECHCRIME/HC_OVERVIEW/README.md

 ## Core Offer (Pay Gate) - separate pieces of content - trigger point for upsell)
 - Physical Albums + AV (music + films + other pieces of content relating to album chapter)
 - Clothing (merch as a part of Kannibal universe).
-- Universe Items (higher cost merch).
+- Universe Lore Items (higher cost merch): Random Item, Specific Rarity Random Item.
+Collect them all (guaranteed new item).
 - Exclusive narrative chapters (later down the line)?
-- 1-Month/6-Moth/1 Year Subscription to Overseer app
+- 1-Month/6-Moth/1 Year Subscription to Overseer app.

 ## Upsell (Narrative Packages)
 - Examples in form pf Narrative Packs containing access to chapters full of additional content, albums, merch like clothing and items from the universe for the most expensive version of the Narrative Pack.